 Yousef, who joined the CFAES Department of Food Science and Technology (FST) as an assistant professor in 1991, has won numerous national and international awards and authored or co-authored more than 200 publications that include books, book chapters, and research papers.
 His research focuses on improving human health through combating emerging foodborne pathogens and making the best use of beneficial microorganisms.
 This research also improves food safety through discovery, invention, and implementation of new decontamination methods.

 Virginia and Frank Bazler have long supported food safety efforts at CFAES.
-In 2007, they funded the Virginia Hutchinson Bazler and Frank E. Bazler Designated Professorship in Food Science, which allowed them to make an annual gift supporting a named professor and to experience the impact of their support during their lifetimes.
-In 2010, they documented an estate gift that, when realized, established and endowed the Virginia Hutchinson Bazler and Frank E. Bazler Chair in Food Science.
+In 2007, they funded the Virginia Hutchison Bazler and Frank E. Bazler Designated Professorship in Food Science, which allowed them to make an annual gift supporting a named professor and to experience the impact of their support during their lifetimes.
+In 2010, they documented an estate gift that, when realized, established and endowed the Virginia Hutchison Bazler and Frank E. Bazler Chair in Food Science.

 “This endowed chair will help to improve food safety for years to come by creating enduring support for research, engagement with producers, and education that will inform the next generation of food scientists,” said Melissa L. Gilliam, Ohio State’s executive vice president and provost.
 “We are so thankful to the Bazler family for establishing this legacy at Ohio State.”

 Cathann A. Kress, Ohio State’s vice president for agricultural administration and CFAES dean, echoes that sentiment, noting the significance of this, just the 10th endowed chair position for CFAES.

 “An endowed chair is one of the highest honors an academic institution can bestow upon a faculty member,” Kress said.
 “We are grateful for the Bazler’s support to create this endowed chair position for CFAES and excited to welcome Dr. Yousef to this position.”